-The Campus Dean and Associate Dean or designee can place a student on suspension as a result of unprofessional behavior by the student.
-Additionally, the Campus Dean and Associate Dean or designee may suspend a student even if he/she has not been placed on probation and/or if the student's conduct has not been reviewed by the USPB.
+The Dean and Associate Dean of Academic and Student Affairs or designee can place a student on suspension as a result of unprofessional behavior by the student.
+Additionally, the Dean and Associate Dean of Academic and Student Affairs or designee may suspend a student even if he/she has not been placed on probation and/or if the student's conduct has not been reviewed by the USPB.

-The Campus Dean, Associate Dean or designee will notify the student of his/her suspension, including the terms and conditions of the suspension, in a reasonable timeframe.
+The Dean, Associate Dean of Academic and Student Affairs or designee will notify the student of his/her suspension, including the terms and conditions of the suspension, in a reasonable timeframe.
 The decision shall be delivered to the student by hand, via email to her/his university email address or by certified mail.
 A copy of the letter will be submitted to the Dean.
 A student can be required to begin the suspension even if he/she refuses to accept the hand-delivered notice of the suspension, neglects to check his/her email, or refuses to sign the certified mail receipt.
 This decision will also include the length of time for which the suspension will be in force.
 During the imposed suspension, the student is prohibited from attending or participating in any instructional sessions (either in the classroom or on experiential rotations), or any College or University events that are not open to the general public.

-Following the suspension period, the student must petition the Campus Dean, Associate Dean or designee, in writing to allow him/her to return.
-The Campus Dean, Associate Dean or designee, shall consider the request and notify the student and the Dean, in writing, of the exact date and conditions under which his/her status is reinstated or the official termination date of the student.
+Following the suspension period, the student must petition the Dean, Associate Dean of Academic and Student Affairs or designee, in writing to allow him/her to return.
+The Dean, Associate Dean of Academic and Student Affairs or designee, shall consider the request and notify the student and the Dean, in writing, of the exact date and conditions under which the student's status is reinstated or the official termination date of the student.